-Residents of Jamestown and other nearby areas of New York should learn about car safety ratings.
+Residents of Lakewood and other nearby areas of New York should learn about car safety ratings.
 Is a car with a higher rating safer, and that there will be no injuries in an accident?
 What do those safety ratings really mean?

 According to WACH Fox57 there are two agencies that rate cars and results depend on the agency.
 The National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS) are the agencies that provide the ratings.